Advanced Video Coding: Scalable video coding

 The next major feature added to the standard was Scalable Video Coding (SVC).
 Specified in Annex G of H.264/AVC, SVC allows the construction of bitstreams that contain layers of sub-bitstreams that also conform to the standard, including one such bitstream known as the "base layer" that can be decoded by a H.264/AVC codec that does not support SVC.
 For temporal bitstream scalability (i.e., the presence of a sub-bitstream with a smaller temporal sampling rate than the main bitstream), complete access units are removed from the bitstream when deriving the sub-bitstream.
 In this case, high-level syntax and inter-prediction reference pictures in the bitstream are constructed accordingly.
 On the other hand, for spatial and quality bitstream scalability (i.e. the presence of a sub-bitstream with lower spatial resolution/quality than the main bitstream), the NAL (Network Abstraction Layer) is removed from the bitstream when deriving the sub-bitstream.
 In this case, inter-layer prediction (i.e., the prediction of the higher spatial resolution/quality signal from the data of the lower spatial resolution/quality signal) is typically used for efficient coding.
 The Scalable Video Coding extensions were completed in November 2007.

 Multiview video coding

 The next major feature added to the standard was Multiview Video Coding (MVC).
 Specified in Annex H of H.264/AVC, MVC enables the construction of bitstreams that represent more than one view of a video scene.
 An important example of this functionality is stereoscopic 3D video coding.
 Two profiles were developed in the MVC work: Multiview High profile supports an arbitrary number of views, and Stereo High profile is designed specifically for two-view stereoscopic video.
 The Multiview Video Coding extensions were completed in November 2009.

 3D-AVC and MFC stereoscopic coding

 Additional extensions were later developed that included 3D video coding with joint coding of depth maps and texture (termed 3D-AVC), multi-resolution frame-compatible (MFC) stereoscopic and 3D-MFC coding, various additional combinations of features, and higher frame sizes and frame rates.

 Versions

-Versions of the H.264/AVC standard include the following completed revisions, corrigenda, and amendments (dates are final approval dates in ITU-T, while final "International Standard" approval dates in ISO/IEC are somewhat different and slightly later in most cases).
-Each version represents changes relative to the next lower version that is integrated into the text.